-On the 27th April this year, the Netherlands celebrates the annual King’s Day Festival with crowds of people wearing the national colour of orange and gathering in public spaces across the country.
+On the 27th April, the Netherlands celebrates the annual King’s Day Festival with crowds of people wearing the national colour of orange and gathering in public spaces across the country.
 Known by the locals as Koningsdag, this nationwide event is held in honour of the incumbent Dutch monarch, which has been King Willem-Alexander since 2013.
 While the revelry can be experienced across the country, nowhere is the merrymaking bigger than in the capital.
 With street sales, boat parties and more, check out some of the best things to do on King’s Day in Amsterdam.

 Find a Bargain or Two